dracidoupe/graveyard/README.md

 * Maybe create a superuser in order to enter admin: `python manage.py createsuperuser`
 * Look around the administration interface at `http://localhost:8000/admin/`

+### Installing on Windows

+Follow the list above, except:

+* It is strongly recommended to use Python 3.7 and MySQL 8, otherwise you'll have to compile mysqlclient manually
+* Activate virtualenv using `gvenv\Scripts\activate` instaed of `source gvenv/bin/activate`

 #### Installation issues

 *  Installation failes with "mysql_config not found"